nordeim/FinAnalyst-Pro/docs/prompt-1.md

 ---

+Awesome job on your meticulous review, analysis and planning!
+Please keep up the good work in your rigorous and meticulous approach to planning and execution!
+Now, please meticulously create your own updated **complete** remediation plan based on my plan but updated with your suggestions/corrections.

+---

 Awesome job on meticulous review, analysis and planning!
 Please keep up the good work in your rigorous and meticulous approach to planning and execution!
 Now, please meticulously review and analyze my implementation plan for the agent toolset, then compare mine implementation with your plan.

 ---